06 July 2022

 If there has been no consultation at all, the tribunal will start with the maximum 90-day protective award and reduce it only if there are mitigating circumstances.
 In other cases, the tribunal will focus on the seriousness of the employer’s default, including whether it was deliberate.
 If an employer only starts consultation once it has decided to make redundancies, it is likely to face a substantial protective award because it will only have consulted about ways of mitigating the consequences of the dismissals.
 This will be the case even if the consultation that took place lasted for the full 30 or 45-day period.

 Notifying the authorities

 Employers have a separate duty to notify the Department for Business, Energy & Industrial Strategy (BEIS) if they are proposing collective redundancies.
-The duty is triggered if there are proposals to dismiss 20 or more employees within 90 days.
+The duty is triggered if there are proposals to dismiss 20 or more employees within 90 days (the same as for the obligation to consult).
 Notification must be given before notices of termination are issued and at least 45 days before the first dismissal takes effect (or 30 days if fewer than 100 employees are to be dismissed).

 The relevant information may be provided on form HR1 and broadly reflects the information that has to be provided to the representatives for collective consultation purposes (see above).
-The penalty for failing to provide the information to BIS is a fine of up to £5,000.
+The penalty for failing to provide the information to BEIS is an unlimited fine.